On essential-selfadjointness of differential operators on closed manifolds: Essential self-adjointness of differential operators of degree 1

 \section{Essential self-adjointness of differential operators of degree 1}

-In the note \cite{L-19}, Nicolas Lerner remarks that, inside the global calculus on $\R^n$, any formally self-adjoint pseudo-differential operator of degree $1$ is essentially self-adjoint.
-This property can also be proved for formally self-adjoint pseudo-differential operators of degree $1$ on closed manifolds.
-This follows from Lemma E.45 in the book \cite{D-Z-19}.
-On a closed manifold, for $k=1$ and $s=0$, this lemma says the following \begin{lemm} Let $P$ be a differential operator of degree $1$ on a closed manifold $X$ and $u \in L^2(X)$ so that $Pu\in L^2(X)$.
-There exists a sequence $u_j \in C^\infty (X)$ so that $u_j \ra u $ and $Pu_j \ra Pu $ both in $L^2 (X)$. \end{lemm} If $P$ is formally self-adjoint, this implies that the closure in $L^2 \oplus L^2$ of the graph of $P $ restricted to smooth functions is the graph of the adjoint of $P$.
+The following property goes back to Friedrichs \cite{Fr-44} as cited by H\"ormander \cite{Hor-65}. \begin{lemm} Let $P$ be a differential operator of degree $1$ on a closed manifold $X$ and $u \in L^2(X)$ so that $Pu\in L^2(X)$.
+There exists a sequence $u_j \in C^\infty (X)$ so that $u_j \ra u $ and $Pu_j \ra Pu $ both in $L^2 (X)$. \end{lemm} If $P$ is symmetric, this implies that the closure in $L^2 \oplus L^2$ of the graph of $P $ restricted to smooth functions is the graph of the adjoint of $P$.
 Hence $P$ with domain $C^\infty (X)$ is essentially self-adjoint.